Anchorage Kid's TV Shows

 The Buckaroos set was later used as the cabin in the spruce on the Mother Moose Show,

-Check out this fun story “KTVA’s Buckaroo Show and the 64’ Earthquake” right now.
+Take a look at this fun story “KTVA’s Buckaroo Show and the 64’ Earthquake” and remember.

 with Ethel Oliver